How To Throw The Perfect Birthday Party For Your Dog

 The Presents

 What’s a birthday party without presents?
-Your Corgi needs gifts on their birthday, so wrap up some toys and let them go wild with the paper while they try to unwrap them.
-If your Corgi is good with sharing, you can let them unwrap with their friends.
-If they aren’t, wait until after everyone has gone home for the unwrapping ceremony
+Your dog needs gifts on their birthday, so wrap up some toys and let them go wild with the paper while they try to unwrap them.
+If your dog is good with sharing, you can let them unwrap with their friends.
+If they aren’t, wait until after everyone has gone home for the unwrapping ceremony.

 How to find the right dog trainer for your corgi